opendocsg/slw-judgments-backfill/2013_SGHC_80/report.md

 **My decision**

-10     The test for granting leave to apply for a quashing order was summarised by Philip Pillai J in _Lim Mey Lee Susan v Singapore Medical Council_ [2011] SGHC 131 (at [3]).
+10     The test for granting leave to apply for a quashing order was summarised by Philip Pillai J in _Lim Mey Lee Susan v Singapore Medical Council_ <span class="citation">[2011] SGHC 131</span> (at [3]).
 Leave is not granted unless the court is satisfied that:

  (a) The matter complained of is susceptible to judicial review;